sohaamir/neuro_resources/README.md

 - [Reproducible Computational Environments Using Containers: Introduction to Docker and Singularity](https://epcced.github.io/2024-04-16_containers_bham/index.html) A Carpentries workshop introducing the use of Docker and Singularity containers with the goal of using them to effect reproducible computational environments.
 Ran by the EPCC Training Team, University of Edinburgh.
 Also see the [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008316): 'Ten simple rules for writing Dockerfiles for reproducible data science' (Nüst et al., 2020) and associated [GitHub repository](https://github.com/nuest/ten-simple-rules-dockerfiles).
 - [Research Data Management (RDM) Workshop](https://julia-pfarr.github.io/rdm_workshop/) A workshop designed to give a generic overview of RDM principles and practices, including OSF, data management, pre-registration, project and data organisation, version control, data storage and sharing, and copyright and licenses.
 Created by Julia-Katharina Pfarr, Philipps-Universität Marburg.
 - [NBIS Tools for reproducible research](https://nbis-reproducible-research.readthedocs.io/en/course_2104/) A course ran by the National Bioinformatics Infrastructure Sweden (NBIS) on reproducibility covering Data management, Conda, Snakemake, Git, Jupyter, Markdown, Docker and Singularity.
+- [Computational and Inferential Thinking: The Foundations of Data Science](https://inferentialthinking.com/chapters/intro.html) A online course in data science originally developed for the UC Berkeley course Data 8: Foundations of Data Science by Ani Adhikari, John DeNero and David Wagner.
+- [Coding for data](https://lisds.github.io/textbook/intro.html) An introduction to data science by Matthew Brett, borrowing from the Berkeley textbook above.
 ### Software/tools
 - [Cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) 'A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.'
 - [Docker](https://davetang.github.io/learning_docker/) A comprehensive introductory course to [Docker](https://docs.docker.com/) by [Dave Tang](https://davetang.org/).